derhuerst/nbayes/README.md

 # *nbayes*

 **A Naive Bayes Classifier written in CoffeeScript.** *nbayes* takes a document (piece of text), and tells you what category that document belongs to.
+This is essentially a rewrite of [ttezel/bayes](https://github.com/ttezel/bayes).

 ##What can I use this for?